Embed This Data

-Switzerland’s federal system of government disperses power widely, and executive authority is exercised collectively by the seven-member Federal Council.
+Switzerland’s federal system of government disperses power widely, and executive authority is exercised by the seven-member Federal Council.
 Switzerland has a long tradition of openness to the world but jealously guards its independence and neutrality.
 It did not join the United Nations until 2002, and two referenda on membership in the European Union have failed by wide margins.
 Membership in the European Economic Area was rejected by referendum in 1992.
-Switzerland is one of the world’s richest and most investment-friendly countries.
-It has a well-developed financial services industry.
+The Eurosceptic Swiss People’s Party, which favors tight controls on immigration, gained the largest number of seats in October 2015 parliamentary elections.
 In addition to banking, the economy relies heavily on precision manufacturing, metals, pharmaceuticals, chemicals, and electronics.

-Switzerland was ranked 7th out of 177 countries in Transparency International’s 2013 Corruption Perceptions Index.
 Protection of property rights is strongly enforced, and an independent and fair judicial system is institutionalized throughout the economy.
+Intellectual property rights are respected and enforced.
 Commercial and bankruptcy laws are applied consistently and efficiently.
-Intellectual property rights are respected and enforced.
+The government is free from pervasive corruption.
+Switzerland was ranked first in the World Economic Forum’s 2016 Global Competitiveness Index, in part because of its strong institutions.

 Taxation is more burdensome at the cantonal levels than at the federal level.
 The top federal income tax rate is 11.5 percent, and the federal corporate tax rate is 8.5 percent.
 The overall tax burden equals 27.1 percent of total domestic income.
 Government spending has amounted to 32.9 percent of total output (GDP) over the past three years, and budget deficits have averaged 0.2 percent of GDP.
 Public debt is equivalent to 45.6 percent of GDP.